 - Make your monthly payments to your home equity line of credit.
 Paying this way, you’re paying a substantially lower interest rate than your credit card.

 Should you borrow from your 401 (k) for medical debt?

 If you have a 401(k), borrowing from your plan can seem like a tangible option if medical debt becomes an issue.
 However, borrowing from your 401(k) can come with consequences and should be discussed with a financial professional first.
 In addition, some plans don’t allow you to borrow against the plan at all.

-Medical debt, like most other debt, if not paid can result in collections, which can begin after only a few months of no payment.
+Medical debt, like most other debt, can result in collections if not paid, which can begin after only a few months of no payment.
 Medical debt collections numbers in the U.S. are on the rise in recent years.
 If you find yourself faced with collections, remember according to the Fair Debt Collection Practices Act you have rights and that collectors cannot harass or lie to you.

 Practice cost-conscious behaviors